 - Signing split sheets

-- Registering each song copyright and sending a copy to each writer.
+- Registering each song copyright and sending a copy to each co-writing partner.
 Don’t register songs in collections, register each one to protect its copyright.

 - Add your Song Registration once the song is “published” or “recorded” and released with your PRO (Performing Rights Organization).
 It’s how you get paid for public performance (venues, radio etc.)